 Shortcomings

-A major controversy is whether discipline on the demand side can really solve structural problems on the supply side.
+A major controversy is whether stronger discipline on the demand side can really solve structural problems on the supply side.
 Even where companies are pushed toward more careful claims, deeper problems such as inflated baselines, leakage, and reversals remain unresolved if the underlying credits are weak.

 A second issue is that VCMI remains a voluntary and largely soft-law initiative.
-Its effectiveness depends on reputational pressure and assurance systems that may vary across jurisdictions and providers.
-A third issue is that important metrics can still be defined with substantial flexibility, creating room for selective interpretation and reduced comparability across firms.
+Its effectiveness depends on reputational pressure and assurance systems that may vary significantly across jurisdictions and providers.
+A third issue is that important metrics can still be defined with substantial flexibility, creating room for selective interpretation and reducing comparability across firms.

 Carbon Markets and Renewable Energy